Preparation for college is a primary objective of the Upper

 future academic success.

-The close personal attention through small classes ensures
+Personal attention through small classes ensures

 that students are challenged appropriately and guided in